ajauwena/Bioinformatics_Projects/Insurance_Premium_Charges_Prediction_with_Machine_Learning/README.md

-# Predicting Insurance Premium Charges: An Exploration and Comparison of Machine Learning Models
+# Insurance Premium Charges Prediction: An Exploration and Comparison of Machine Learning Models

 ## Authors